-Proposed amendments to Rule 1.1 incorporate the EPEWA, and other laws the Division administers and enforces, so that the Division may apply the mediation procedures in proposed Rule 4.9, and other relevant provisions and definitions, to mediations conducted pursuant to these laws.1 It is also amended non-substantively for technical clarifications, corrections, and formatting edits.
+Amendments to Rule 1.1 incorporate the EPEWA, and other laws the Division administers and enforces, so that the Division may apply the mediation procedures in new Rule 4.9, and other relevant provisions and definitions, to mediations conducted pursuant to these laws.
+It is also amended non-substantively for technical clarifications, corrections, and formatting edits.
 Rule 1.2 is similarly updated to reflect additional authority now incorporated by reference into these Rules.